ber532k/mkpdf/README.md

 - mkpdf
 - furbishtex (optional)

+Or just run ``sudo make install``, but make sure the makefile will work with your distribution.
+Drop me a message if not so.

 If furbishtex is found in your PATH and executable it will be called before running latexmk.
 See ``furbishtex -h`` for further explanation.